SuiteTea/Style-Guides/style-guide.md

 - Use only lowercase `color: #e5e5e5;`
 - Separate words in ID and class names by a hyphen
 - Declarations must be in alphabetical order
-- Use a semicolon after the end of every declaration
+- Use a semicolon after the end of every declaration *except* the last declaration in a block
 - Insert a space immediately after the colon following the property name `color: #000;`
 - Use single quotation marks instead of double quotation marks
 - Use shorthand properties where possible `padding: 0 10px 0 20px;`